Cryptkeeper/liblorproto/README.md

 1. Using a single channel ID.
 2. Using 1-2 "channel bank" bit masks for selecting up to 16 sequential channels.
 A single channel bank is an 8 bit mask.
-Each "channel group" (16 channels) therefor contains two channel banks, named "high" (channels 1-8, first channel bank) and "low" (channels 9-16, second channel bank).
+Each "channel group" (16 channels) therefore contains two channel banks, named "high" (channels 1-8, first channel bank) and "low" (channels 9-16, second channel bank).
 These seemingly backwards names come from their bit order when encoded into the LOR protocol, with the "high" channel bank becoming the highest order bits and vice versa.
-3. Using the previous mode with a channel group offset, which offsets the channel group mask by a multiple of 16.
+3. Using the previous mode with a channel group offset, which offsets the channel bank masks by a multiple of 16 (the size of a channel group).
 4. Using a single unit ID to automatically select all its channels (rarely usable).

 ```